Gravitational waves in ultra-slow-roll and their anisotropy at two loops: Introduction

 \section{Introduction}

 Despite having been studied for about four decades at the time of writing \cite{PhysRevD.23.347}, inflation remains a theoretically rich playground for quantum fields in curved spacetimes.
-Significant efforts have been devoted in recent years to the study of the theory beyond the slow-roll paradigm, in regimes in which much of the standard lore breaks down (see e.g.\,\cite{Celoria:2021vjw}).
-In particular, an ultra-slow-roll (USR) phase in which the field slows down and the scalar power spectrum is enhanced by several orders of magnitude leads to large non-Gaussianities that can significantly alter the probability distribution function of the comoving curvature perturbation $\mathcal{R}$, in stark contrast to the Gaussianity inherent to the slow-roll scenario.
-These large scalar fluctuations also act as a source for tensor modes at second order in perturbations \cite{Tomita:1967wkp,Ananda:2006af,Baumann:2007zm}, generating a peak in the gravitational wave spectrum which is potentially within reach of future space-based interferometers.
-The goal of this work is to determine how the aforementioned non-Gaussianity of the scalar modes affects this gravitational wave signal.\footnote{See \cite{Balaji:2022dbi} for work in a similar direction.}
+Significant efforts have been devoted in recent years to the study of the theory beyond the slow-roll paradigm, in regimes in which much of the standard lore may break down (see e.g.\,\cite{Celoria:2021vjw}).
+In particular, an ultra-slow-roll (USR) phase in which the field slows down and the scalar power spectrum is enhanced by several orders of magnitude leads to large non-Gaussianities that can significantly alter the probability distribution function of the comoving curvature perturbation $\mathcal{R}$, in stark contrast to the Gaussianity inherent to the slow-roll scenario \cite{Figueroa:2020jkf,Taoso:2021uvl,Ferrante:2022mui,Ballesteros:2024pwn,Caravano:2024moy,Ballesteros:2024pbe}.
+These large scalar fluctuations also act as a source for tensor modes at second order in perturbations \cite{Tomita:1967wkp,Matarrese:1992rp,Matarrese:1993zf,Carbone:2004iv,Ananda:2006af,Baumann:2007zm}, generating a peak in the gravitational wave spectrum which is potentially within reach of future space-based interferometers \cite{Bartolo:2018evs,Bartolo:2018rku,LISACosmologyWorkingGroup:2023njw}.
+The goal of this work is to determine how the aforementioned non-Gaussianity of the scalar modes affects this gravitational wave signal.\footnote{See \cite{Balaji:2022dbi} for work in a similar direction.} In this work, we focus only on gravitational waves induced during the radiation era, although this process can also take place during inflation, see e.g.\,\cite{Fumagalli:2021mpc,Firouzjahi:2023btw,Ballesteros:2024qqx}.